philippelt/lhubic/README.md

 >>> stats, content = hubic.get_object("default", "photos/my_copy_of_test.png")

 stats is a directory of usual metadata (date modified, size, content-type, content-length) content is the file content.
-You can save it ina file with :
+You can save it in a file with :
 >>> with open("test_copy.png", "wb") as f: f.write(content)

 If you just want file information replace